scala/scala-lang/training/_posts/2014-08-22-fast-track-to-scala.md

 description: Get up to speed in Scala in no time
 link-out: http://www.springpeople.com/courses/regular/typesafe-certified-fast-track-to-scala-workshop-training-course.php
 where: Bangalore
-when: 22 August 2013
+when: 22 August 2014
 trainers: TBA
-organizer: SpringPeople (Typesafe Partner)
+organizer: SpringPeople
 ---